lkmflam/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview_MC.md

 an input device

-a secondary storage device
+X a secondary storage device

 main memory

 A video display is a(n)         .

-output device
+Xoutput device

 input device